-60-120 of which at least 40 at level M
+60-120 of which at least 40 at level M.

-- K7.3P It is recognised that some students will benefit from undertaking research training beyond the minimum to fulfil the credit requirement.
-In some circumstances it may be appropriate for PhD, MPhil, DPhil students to achieve some or all of the credit requirement via Accredited or Accredited Experiential Learning but this option should be employed with discretion. - K7.4R Where accredited and/or experiential learning contribute to the credit requirements of a professional doctorate, the combination shall not exceed two thirds of the total credit requirements for the award. - K7.5R The two thirds ceiling shall not apply where a student has obtained all credit by study and assessment under the Academic Regulations. - K7.6R Where a professional doctorate student fails to meet the requirements of the award on which he or she is registered but is eligible to receive a lower award, the two thirds limit for credit gained by external accredited learning and/or accredited experiential learning shall be reduced accordingly for the lower award. - K7.7P Applicants for professional doctorate who wish to apply for recognition of accredited learning or accredited experiential learning as contributing towards their credit total for the award are required to apply to the relevant faculty for consideration under standard procedures.
+- K7.3P It is recognised that some students will benefit from undertaking research training beyond the minimum to fulfil the credit requirement. - K7.4P In some circumstances it may be appropriate for PhD, MPhil, DPhil and MPhil by Publication students to achieve some or all of the credit requirement via Accredited Learning or Accredited Experiential Learning but this option should be applied with discretion.
+Independent Study or Evidencing Work-based Learning modules can on occasions be used constructively in this context, particularly in the case of DPhil and MPhil by Publication. - K7.5R Where accredited and/or experiential learning contribute to the credit requirements of a professional doctorate, the combination shall not exceed two thirds of the total credit requirements for the award. - K7.6R The two thirds ceiling shall not apply where a student has obtained all credit by study and assessment under the Academic Regulations and Procedures. - K7.7R Where a professional doctorate student fails to meet the requirements of the award on which he or she is registered but is eligible to receive a lower award, the two thirds limit for credit gained by external accredited learning and/or accredited experiential learning shall be reduced accordingly for the lower award. - K7.8P Where the programme of related studies includes approved studies leading to a taught award and a candidate is registered for that award and fulfils all its requirements, he or she may be recommended for that award in addition to the degree of MPhil or PhD.

+K7.9P Applicants for all research degrees, including professional doctorates, who wish to apply for recognition of accredited learning or accredited experiential learning as contributing towards their credit total for the award are required to apply to the relevant faculty for consideration under standard procedures.